 - Failing to stop drinking or to surrender alcohol after having been required to do so by duly authorised person (authorised person being a Police Officer, Police Community Support Officer or a Council Officer) in the areas outlined in blue on Map A & B

-- To retain the requirements of the present Dog Control Order to prohibit a single person having more than four dogs in their sole charge
+- To retain the requirements of the Dog Control Order to prohibit a single person having more than four dogs in their sole charge

-- To retain the requirements of the present Dog Control Order to exclude dogs within enclosed children’s play areas and other designated sites such as schools
+- To retain the requirements of the Dog Control Order to exclude dogs within enclosed children’s play areas and other designated sites such as schools

-- To retain the requirements of the present Dog Control Order to immediately remove dog faeces left by any dog which at the time the person is in charge of or responsible for
+- To retain the requirements of the Dog Control Order to immediately remove dog faeces left by any dog which at the time the person is in charge of or responsible for

 - Loiter, lodge or beg in the street or ask persons whether known or not for any item including but not limited for money, cash, change or food, or sit directly outside or under any shop premise or cashpoint machine within the area outlined in blue on Map A